emildalalyan/SampAccess/README.md

 - *Client* class **IS NOT CROSS-PLATFORM**.
 It requires ***Microsoft.Win32.Registry*** package, which is working only in Windows.

-- The *Query* algorithm is based on https://github.com/zeelorenc/SA-MP-Server-Query-Class, but code is completely rewritten
+- The *Query* algorithm is based on https://github.com/zeelorenc/SA-MP-Server-Query-Class, but code is rewritten